+AdvanceTrac®/traction control

-AdvanceTrac®/Traction control active: Flashes when the traction control is active.
+active: Flashes when the traction control is active.
 If the light remains on a malfunction has been detected; contact your authorized dealer as soon as possible.
-Refer to the Drivir soon as possible.
 Refer to the Driving chapter for more information.

+AdvanceTrac®/traction control

-AdvanceTrac®/Traction control off light: Illuminates when the traction control has been disabled (by the driver or as a result of a system failure).
+off light: Illuminates when the traction control has been disabled (by the driver or as a result of a system failure).
 Refer to the Driving chapter for more information.